aaronbloomfield/ics/uva/index.md

 Lecture progress
 ----------------

+- Mon, Feb 3: [encryption](../slides/encryption.html#/) thorough the end of the one-time pad section
 - Fri, Feb 1: the rest of [ethics](../slides/ethics.html#/)
 - Wed, Jan 30: [ethics](../slides/ethics.html#/) through the officespace video clip in the public obligations column
 - Mon, Jan 28: the remainder of the [policy](../slides/policy.html#/) slide set, and the start of the [ethics](../slides/ethics.html#/) slide set (through the first of the ethical questions)